 We are providing you with a summary description of the material terms of the ADSs and of your material rights as an owner of ADSs.
-Please remember that summarises by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs will be determined by reference to the terms of the deposit agreement and not by this summary.
+Please remember that summaries by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs will be determined by reference to the terms of the deposit agreement and not by this summary.
 We urge you to review the deposit agreement in its entirety.
 The portions of this summary description that are italicized describe matters that may be relevant to the ownership of ADSs but that may not be contained in the deposit agreement.

 Twenty ADSs represent the right to receive, and to exercise the beneficial ownership interests in, one common share that is on deposit with the depositary bank and/or custodian.
 ADSs also represent the right to receive, and to exercise the beneficial interests in, any other property received by the depositary bank or the custodian on behalf of the owner of the ADSs, but that have not been distributed to the owners of ADSs because of legal restrictions or practical considerations.
 We and the depositary bank may agree to change the ADS-to-share ratio by amending the deposit agreement.
 This amendment may give rise to, or change, the depositary fees payable by ADS owners.
-The custodian, the deposited property does not constitute the proprietary assets of the depositary bank, the custodian, or their nominees.
+The custodian, the depositary bank, and their respective nominees will hold all deposited property for the benefit of the holders and beneficial owners of ADSs.
+The deposited property does not constitute the proprietary assets of the depositary bank, the custodian, or their nominees.
 Beneficial ownership in the deposited property will, under the terms of the deposit agreement, be vested in the beneficial owners of the ADSs.
-The depositary bank, the custodian, and their respective nominees will be the record holders of the deposited property represented by the ADSs.
-The deposited property will, under the terms of the corresponding ADSs.
+The depositary bank, the custodian, and their respective nominees will be the record holders of the deposited property represented by the ADSs for the benefit of the holders and beneficial owners of the corresponding ADSs.
 A beneficial owner of ADSs may or may not be the holder of ADSs.
-Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the registered holders of the ADSs (on behalf of the applicable ADS owners) only through the depositary bank, and the depositary bank (on behalf of the owners of the corresponding ADSs) directly, or indirectly, through the custodian or their respective nominees, and to exercise beneficial ownership interests in, through the custodian or their respective nominees of the doposit agreement.
+Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the registered holders of the ADSs (on behalf of the applicable ADS owners) only through the depositary bank, and the depositary bank (on behalf of the owners of the corresponding ADSs) directly, or indirectly, through the custodian or their respective nominees, in each case upon the terms of the deposit agreement.